Protecting the health and safety of wild rhinos

 Rhinoceroses are ancient beasts, having changed little in the past 30 million years.
 Some say they are at the end of their evolutionary time, but the world’s five species remain remarkably adapted to life on Earth – except for their vulnerability at the hand of man.

-The highly endangered Sumatran rhino lives in the rainforests of Indonesia and Malaysia.
+The highly endangered Sumatran rhino lives in the rainforests of Indonesia.
 With these forest rhinos hovering at approximately 100 individuals, they are threatened by logging, the oil palm industry and potentially from diseases spread by domestic livestock.